cardano-foundation/CIPs/CIP-0013/README.md

 ## Rationale: how does this CIP achieve its goals?

-### For general URI scheme: Why not use Universal links, deep links or other non-protocol-based Solution?
+### Rationale for general URI scheme

+#### Why not use Universal links, deep links or other non-protocol-based Solution?

 An alternative solution to the original problem described above is to use standard URL links in combination with a routing backend system.
 The routing system is used to redirect to the app's URI.
 The advantage of this scheme is that it allows to provide a fallback mechanism to handle the case when no application implementing the protocol is installed (for instance, by redirecting to the App Store or Google Play).
 This is the approach behind iOS Universal Links and Android App Links.
 In general, it provides a better user experience but requires a centralized system which makes it unsuitable for as a multi-app standard.